-- Part B covers inpatient care you might need from a doctor visit.
+- Part B covers inpatient care you might need during a doctor visit.

-- Part D, if you have this, will cover the cost of antibiotics.
+- If you have this, Part D will cover the cost of antibiotics.

 So the short answer is only very severe cases cause Medicare to step in and pick up some of the costs.

 How Much Does Medicare Pay for Dental Implants?

 Medicare will not pay anything toward dental implants.
 If you suspect you will need dental implants in the future, your best bet is to look into supplemental insurance to cover you.